dopaulo/Getting-and-Cleaning-Data-Course-Project/README.md

 - `tidy_data_all.txt`: Complete tidy data set (all collumns).
 - `tidy_data_grouped.txt`: Grouped tidy data set.
 - `CODEBOOK.md`: Describes the contents of the data sets (indicate all the variables and summaries calculated, along with units, and any other relevant information).
-- `run_analysis.R`: R script that was used to create the data set.
+- `run_analysis.R`: R script that was used to create the data sets.

 ## R script called run_analysis.R that does the following: